Everything You Need to Know about Radisson Rewards Everything You Need to Know about Radisson Rewards

 • Room upgrades may include suites.

-• Free daily breakfast for two.
+• Complimentary daily breakfast for two.

 • Exclusive access to VIP areas at select hotels.

-Lack of lifetime elite status
+Lifetime elite status

 Comparing elite benefits to other programs

 One of the wild features of the Radisson Rewards program is how poorly it rewards non-elite members.
-Earning just eight points per $1 USD is awful, especially when you consider points are worth 0.25 cents on average.
+Earning just eight points per USD 1 is awful, especially when you consider points are worth 0.25 cents on average.
 This is a return of $2 per $100 spent.
 You can do better with pretty much any other program.

-That being said, reaching the Premium member level is fairly easy.
-If you hope to get much value out of the program, you'll need to earn this status level at minimum.
+That said, reaching the Premium member level is fairly easy.
+If you hope to get much value out of the program, you'll need to earn this status level at a minimum.
 As a Premium member, you'll earn 27 points per dollar — roughly a 6.8% return.
 This still falls short of other programs, however, for mid-tier elite status.
 But other benefits kick in that could make this potentially worth it.

 The points-earning gets even better at the top tier, VIP.
 Free breakfast kicks in, which is a valuable perk.
 But the program doesn't offer much else to top-tier elites.
 You're rewarded far better with chains like Hyatt and Hilton.
 Not to mention the global footprint of most other large chains is better than Radisson.
 Being loyal to a chain doesn't help when it doesn't have a presence where you want to travel.